 Having a Human Resources leader has become more valuable as the worldwide pandemic has progressed.
 The organizations that have flourished in the face of uncertainty have done so by putting a strong emphasis on people, culture, and engagement.

 Human Resources now has to determine how to modify the culture if it hasn't worked well in the past.
-Or if the ongoing pandemic has had an impact on the culture, then how to bring the culture back on track.
+Or if the ongoing pandemic has impacted the culture, then how to bring the culture back on track.
 While it is impossible to change a company's culture overnight, it can be changed over time, and HR needs to facilitate this progressive development.

-In essence, culture is the way things are done around in any company.
-Every company's culture is distinct, and it's critical that employees participate in its evolution, as well as the organization's willingness to devote time to doing so.
+In essence, culture is how things are done in any company.
+Every company's culture is distinct, and employees must participate in its evolution and the organization's willingness to devote time.

 The evolving role of HR in the future hybrid workforce

-HR directors must examine a variety of elements when optimizing a hybrid workforce model, including structure, workflows, flexibility, adaptability, role design, and networks, to mention a few.
+HR directors must examine various elements when optimizing a hybrid workforce model, including structure, workflows, flexibility, adaptability, role design, and networks, to mention a few.

 HR leaders must keep the following issues in mind when shaping the hybrid model of working in the organization's favor: